projects > southwest coast of everglades national park-greater everglades baseline information and response to cerp

 Southwest Coast of Everglades National Park-Greater Everglades Baseline Information and Response to CERP

 Hydrologic information throughout the Everglades ecosystem is key to the development of restoration strategies and for future evaluation of restoration results.
 There are significant hydrologic information gaps throughout the Everglades, Big Cypress, and Ten Thousand Islands wetlands and estuaries that need to be addressed, particularly along Florida's southwest coast.
 Among these gaps are flow, water level, and salinity data.
-This project, in conjunction with the ENP's marine monitoring network and Rookery Bay National Estuaries Reserch Reserve, will provide water level, salinity, and flow information at key points within the mangrove zone along the southwest coast of ENP.
-This project will also include a wetland component designed to provide water level, salinity, and "sheetflow" velocity at selected points within the "sloughs" (flow paths) flowing into the estuaries.
+This study, in conjunction with the ENP's marine monitoring network and Rookery Bay National Estuaries Reserch Reserve, will provide water level, salinity, and flow information at key points within the mangrove zone along the southwest coast of ENP, BCNP, and TTI.
 Hydrodynamic modelers of the Everglades, Florida Bay, southwest coast estuaries, and other adjacent marine systems, will use these data to calibrate and verify models describing flow patterns throughout the area.
 The study area encompasses the estuarine and wetland regions from White Water Bay near Flamingo to Goodland.
 In collaboration with other on-going studies, results of this study will provide information on freshwater flows and salinity trends, effects of weather systems, and on how Restoration projects (Everglades and Picayune Strand) affect the freshwater inflows and water quality of the estuarine ecosystem.